-For those of you haven’t read the story, our daughter was recently healed of asthma.
+For those of you who haven’t read the story, our daughter was healed of asthma.
 We still live in thankfulness and amazement every day.
 Here’s the brief HOW story if you’d like to read it.
 So now when she gets a cough, it’s just a cough.
 And we have the steam tent to set her right.
-I LOVE seeing her facial expression of peace when she comes up out of her little healing tent.
-The difference is tremendous.
-Placid thankfulness and relief.
+I LOVE seeing her facial expression of peace when she comes up out of her healing tent.
+The difference is tremendous: placid thankfulness and relief.

 I have, by the way, used this approach with all members of our family.
 It’s so cool to see an 11-year-old boy excited about how effective a natural remedy is.
 And it’s amazing to experience oneself the transformation in 15 minutes, from feeling desperately awful to feeling better.
-Our 5-year-old seems to pride himself on his tent time, like he’s a big enough boy to do it, showing us how long he can hang out in there, lol.
+When our youngest was 5 he seemed to pride himself on his tent time, like he was a big enough boy to do it, showing us how long he could hang out in there.

-We’ve been through multiple colds now with this sweet new question, “Can I do a steam tent?”
+We went through multiple colds with the sweet question, “Can I do a steam tent?”

 And my daughter occasionally thinks she doesn’t like them now; but then she does one and remembers how effective they are… and so she sets time aside before bed to do them when she has a cold!